 Acute Care Surgery

-In addition to state-of-the-art trauma care, the trauma team at Guthrie Robert Packer Hospital’s Level II Regional Trauma Center also provides surgical critical care and emergency general surgical services.
+In addition to state-of-the-art trauma care, the trauma team at Guthrie Robert Packer Hospital’s Level I Regional Trauma Center also provides surgical critical care and emergency general surgical services.
 Our experienced surgeons are fellowship-trained and board-certified in general surgery and surgical critical care.
 They are on duty around the clock to perform procedures, oversee the surgical intensive care unit, and treat time-sensitive conditions such as:

 • Severe soft tissue infections that may require specialized surgical care